joergmschulz/docker-dovecot/README.md

 # docker-dovecot
 lightweight alpine based dockerized dovecot, exim, rspamd environment

-In order to achieve scalabality the setup will be split accross 3 servers:
+In order to achieve scalabality the setup will be split accross these servers:

     1 MX server, where most of the security features sit (exim-external) 1 SMTP relay, to allow users to send mails to the outside world (exim-internal)